HL7/fhir-shorthand/input/pagecontent/reference.md

   // Result:
   //   myCoding.system is ICD10
   //   myCoding.code is C80.1
-  //   myCoding.display does not exist
+  //   myCoding.display has no value
-  //   myCoding.version does not exist
+  //   myCoding.version has no value
   ```

 * How incorrectly ordering rules can lead to unexpected loss of a previously assigned value: